vbwx/base16-builder-php/README.md

 Updates all scheme and template repositories as defined in `schemes.yaml` and `templates.yaml`.

     php builder.php
-Build all templates using all schemes.
+Builds all templates using all schemes.

     php builder.php terminal-app
-Build only the Terminal.app template using all schemes.
+Builds only the Terminal.app template using all schemes.

     php builder.php -p path/to/profile.terminal terminal-app
 Same as above, but uses a Terminal.app profile as template.